raspberry-pi-real-vnc

 raspberry-pi-real-vnc-config

-When starting the connection, we will be asked for the username and password.
-Remember that by default it is ‘pi’ as the user and ‘raspberry’ as the password.
+When starting the connection, we will be asked for the username and password of our Raspberry Pi.

 raspberry-pi-real-vnc-login

-It is a serious risk to expose a Raspberry Pi to the Internet with VNC enabled and the default user.
+It is a serious risk to expose a Raspberry Pi to the Internet with VNC enabled and weak credentials.
+For remote access from outside the local network, it is better to use encrypted and well-authenticated solutions, such as Raspberry Pi Connect, VPN, or SSH tunnels.

 It is possible that the first time we connect with a VNC, a message will appear saying that the device’s signature is not known.
 It’s okay, it’s a protection measure to prevent spoofing.
 If it’s the first time we are connecting, we simply accept to continue.